votingworks/vxsuite/libs/lsd/README.md

 📝 path/to/image-lsd.svg
 ```

 Open the SVG file in an SVG viewer (e.g. Chrome) to view it.
+See `pnpx lsd --help` for more options.

 # Credits